fiveseven808/AutoHueServer/README.md

 ## Automatic Philips Hue Server

-### Summary:
+### Summary: Updated 7/2/2016
 Schedule your Philips Hue lights with Wifi-based Geofencing!
 Uses your phone's IP to determine if you're home!

+###### If you're lazy and just want things to "work" a basic wifi based geofencing version is available at \Prod\Package\Prod 2016_0702.7z
+###### Instructions are located in that directory

 ### Bonus: